To be eligible for funding organisation’s must

-• operate on a not-for-profit basis
+• Operate on a not-for-profit basis

-• be financially viable
+• Be financially viable

-• have a track record of delivery related to the activities they seek funding for
+• Have a track record of delivery related to the activities they seek funding for

-Organisations we can fund
+The type of organisations we can fund

 • Registered charity